lusilili/UFD-KD/README.md

     ```
   - This repo uses mmcls = 1.0.0rc6.
 If you want to use lower mmcls version for distillation, you can refer branch [master](https://github.com/yzd-v/cls_KD/tree/master) to change the codes.

+  - To validate the UFD-KD's capability of different vision task, we transfer this method from image classification to semantic segmentation (using the basic training framework from Af-DCD and its results as baseline), this will be included in the code base soon.
+  -

 ## Run
   - The experiments based on the traditional training strategy are performed on 8 GPUs from a single node.